About Chiara Maddocks

-Chiara lectures regularly on all aspects of criminal law.
-She has also given media interviews in respect of complex legal issues, such as as “Omissions as Criminal Acts” and Joint Enterprise.
+Chiara has also given media interviews in respect of complex legal issues, such as “Omissions as Criminal Acts” and Joint Enterprise.

-R v M & others, Snaresbrook Crown Court (2014 – present) – led junior on a 10 weeks human trafficking trial involving complex argument on legal definitions.
-Instructed currently in retrial and additional rape and false imprisonment offences.
+R v M & others (2014 and 2016): Snaresbrook Crown Court & Kingston CC.
+Led junior on a 3-month human trafficking trial involving complex argument on legal definitions.
+A further retrial and additional rape and false imprisonment offences.

 R v G & others: Central Criminal Court: Instructed in own name in a murder, later granted a certificate for QC.
 Conviction for lesser offence of manslaughter.